-Having been raised in a conservative Christian family, missions was not new to me.
-As a matter of fact, missionary stories made up a large percentage of my childhood reading.
-My passion for languages, my interest in other cultures, and my love for travel combined with the amazing stories of those who answered the call of God to serve overseas, put a desire in my heart to become a missionary.
+Having been raised in a conservative Christian family, missions was not new to Shane.
+As a matter of fact, missionary stories made up a large percentage of his childhood reading.
+His passion for languages, interest in other cultures, and love for travel combined with the amazing stories of those who answered the call of God to serve overseas, put a desire in Shane’s heart to become a missionary.

-I gave my heart to the Lord at the age of eleven.
-My desire to serve the Lord in full-time ministry grew until I reached the age of eighteen when I felt God specifically called me to mission work.
-I didn’t know where, how, or when, but I knew that I was committed to following that call no matter where it led.
-I enrolled in Penn View Bible Institute in 2012 where my studies and ministry only confirmed to me that I was doing the Lord’s will.
+Shane gave his heart to the Lord at the age of eleven.
+A desire to serve the Lord in full-time ministry grew until he reached the age of eighteen when he felt God specifically called him to mission work.
+He didn’t know where, how, or when, but Shane knew he was committed to following that call no matter where it led.

-My favorite hymn says, “Tell me the story of Jesus, write on my heart every word; tell me the story most precious, sweetest that ever was heard.”
-We all love a good story, and it travels far and wide.
-But the best story, the one that comforts our hearts, the one that dries our tears, and the one that gives us spiritual victory is the story of Jesus.
-It is one which should never grow old to our ears.
-If it is truly precious to us then we ought to tell it where ever we go.
+Shane’s favorite hymn says, “Tell me the story of Jesus, write on my heart every word; tell me the story most precious, sweetest that ever was heard.”
+Everyone loves a good story, and it travels far and wide.
+But the best story, the one that comforts hearts, the one that dries tears, and the one that gives spiritual victory is the story of Jesus.
+It is one which should never grow old to people’s ears.
+If it is truly precious to believers, then they ought to tell it wherever they go.
 The heart of missions is simply the story of Jesus.

 Philosophy of Ministry

-“Thank you for your prayers and support as I go to tell the story most precious, sweetest that ever was heard!”
+“Thank you for your prayers and support as we go to tell the story most precious, sweetest that ever was heard!”